Figment (Disney): History

 Figment was created by Tony Baxter, who came up with the name "Figment" after watching an episode of Magnum, P.I., in which a goat has eaten Higgins' (John Hillerman) flowers and Higgins says, "Don't tell me [the goat is] a figment of my imagination.
 Figments don't eat rare tropical flowers".

 The Imagination! pavilion opened with the rest of EPCOT Center on October 1, 1982, but the Journey Into Imagination dark ride did not open until March 5, 1983.
 In the original attraction, Dreamfinder, a jolly wizard-like scientist, teaches Figment how to use his imagination.
-Figment's original character design was created by Grayson Shafer in 1976.
-Maddie Shafer inspired him in his designs.
 Figment is meant to be the literal embodiment of the phrase "figment of the imagination".
 He is composed of various elements Dreamfinder found in his travels including two tiny wings, large yellow eyes, the horns of a steer (or dilemma, according to a 1983 appearance on the Today Show), a crocodile's snout, and the childish delight found at a birthday party.
 Figment is described in detail in the Dreamfinder's song "One Little Spark" (by the Sherman Brothers).
 Dreamfinder introduces him: "Two tiny wings, eyes big and yellow, horns of a steer, but a lovable fellow.
 From head to tail, he's royal purple pigment, and there, voila, you've got a Figment".

 Though taking on many disguises within the attractions, including being a superhero, a cowboy, a knight, a skunk, a dancer, a mountain climber, and a pirate, Figment seems to have some special aspirations to be an astronaut, from being seen in a spacesuit in the original and current attractions to dialogue in the original stating "I wish I could be an astronaut.
 I bet I can use imagination to discover all kinds of new things!"
 Because of this, Figment is frequently portrayed in merchandising in a spacesuit, in addition to some of his other roles.

 In 1999, Disney radically refurbished the Journey Into Imagination attraction as part of its Millennium Celebration at Epcot, removing Dreamfinder and Figment except for fleeting glimpses of the dragon.
 That version, titled Journey Into Your Imagination, was a completely new experience in which Dr. Nigel Channing (Eric Idle of Monty Python fame) led a tour of the fictional Imagination Institute.
 The Channing character originated in the adjacent Honey, I Shrunk the Audience 3-D movie attraction.